Car Insurance Calculator: Estimate Your Car Insurance Cost

 Insurance analysts and agents recommended matching a driver's net worth to their coverage.
 Estimates from our calculator default to higher coverage limits for higher-net-worth drivers.

-We gathered quotes from ZIP codes across Georgia using the same driver profile above to calculate costs for each coverage type.
+Our editors gathered quotes from ZIP codes across Georgia using the same driver profile above to calculate costs for each coverage type.
 Claim payouts are based on a 2020 study from the Insurance Services Office.

 Rate data was compiled using Quadrant Information Services.
 Your quotes may differ, as these rates are averages and are best used only for comparative purposes.